 But I hadn’t felt for right in my whole life.

 Because of my obvious mental health issues, I stayed in the mental ward for a month after I healed physically.
 Just like Death said, I still had the memories of my depression, but it was nothing the therapy and medication couldn’t fix.

 After I was released, I found a job at a call center that paid slightly more than minimum wage.
-It wasn’t the best of jobs, but I was surely glad to have it.
+It wasn’t the best of jobs, but I was sure glad to have it.